HN020719/HealthyRecipeInsights/README.md

 We will investigate the relationship between the level of healthiness and the average rating of recipes.
 If there is a relationship, the reader can quickly decide whether a recipe is healthy based on the rating.
 If there is no relationship, the reader can ignore the rating when trying to pick a healthy recipe.

-Extract the relevant information from the merged dataset above, we have a dataset with 83782 rows and 4 columns, 'name', 'id', 'nutrition', and 'average_rating'.
+Extract the relevant information from the merged dataset above, we have a dataset with 83782 rows and 4 columns, 'name', 'id', 'nutrition', and 'average_rating', as example below:
 | name                                 |     id | nutrition                                    |   average_rating |
 |:-------------------------------------|-------:|:---------------------------------------------|-----------------:|
 | 1 brownies in the world    best ever | 333281 | [138.4, 10.0, 50.0, 3.0, 3.0, 19.0, 6.0]     |                4 |